Violinist & Vocalist

 Tamango - Tango Quintet, Bloomington, Indiana

-This quintet formed in 2016 and plays regularly at milongas (tango dances) in Bloomington and around the Midwest.
-We have organized many successful events on the IU Campus in collaboration with the Mather's Museum of World Cultures and the IU Arts & Humanities Council.
-For more information about this band, see www.tamango.org.
+Tamango formed in 2016 to perform at milongas (tango dances) in Bloomington and around the Midwest.
+We organized many successful events on the IU Campus in collaboration with the Mather's Museum of World Cultures and the IU Arts & Humanities Council.
+In Spring 2019 we plan to perform at the Albuquerque, New Mexico tango festival and hope to plan tours to the Pacific Northwest, Western Europe, and East Asia in the coming years.
+For more photos, videos and audio recordings of this band, visit our band website at www.tamango.org.
 This project is a community-based musical group, intended to provide live-music to our local dance community and to provide a space for local musicians to learn to play tango music.
-It is made up of professional and semi-professional musicians.

 American Roots Music Performance Seminar - IU Bloomington